See People v. Shepherd, 2015 IL App (3d) 140192 (February). Episode 056 (Duration 19:54)

 You don’t have to hash out the entire case in these consultations, nor should you.

 Defendant failed to establish that the attorney received information that could be significantly harmful to defendant, and he failed to establish a violation of Rule 1.18.

 Reversed and remanded.

 In many ways, the trial judge made a mountain out of a molehill.

 You see, the prosecutor had originally failed to disclose the meeting with the attorney to the new defense counsel.
-This proseccutor also failed to inform his own collegaues of the meeting.
+This prosecutor also failed to inform his own collegaues of the meeting.

-The prosecutor simply did not appreciate that this could blow up into a signficant issue.
+The prosecutor simply did not appreciate that this could blow up into a significant issue.